ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack size for px4fmu-v5 (CONFIG_USERMAIN_STACKSIZE param) increased from 2564 to 2700.
+Stack size for px4fmu-v5 (CONFIG_USERMAIN_STACKSIZE param) increased from 2564 to 2700 and one instance from 2500 to 2700.

 ## Commit #599
 ### Hash